MorMor Basks In Uncertainty With 'Whatever Comes To Mind'

 "I find that I tend to fixate on minor details, which at times can become paralyzing," MorMor tells NPR Music.
 "As meaningful as these lyrics are to me I felt that, as a practice, I wanted to create a piece that allowed the sense of effortlessness.
 I feel it's important to express whatever comes to mind, that sense of passion is the most authentic.
 You may feel differently five minutes later, but that's OK."

 "Whatever Comes To Mind" is the second single this year from the mysterious Northerner after "Heaven's Only Wishful," an equally laid-back, dreamy cut.
-Both tracks will appear on the singer's upcoming debut EP, due out later this year.
+Both tracks will appear on the singer's upcoming debut project, due out later this year.